 (#6964)NOTE 3—When an AP affiliated with the AP MLD transmits an initial Control frame that initiates frame exchanges with more than one non-AP MLD operating in the EMLSR mode, the AP ensures that the padding duration of the Padding field of the initial Control frame is greater than or equal to the maximum of the values indicated in the EMLSR Padding Delay subfield of the Basic Multi-Link element received from the non-AP MLDs with which the frame exchanges are initiated.

+(#7063, 7337) An example of a frame exchange sequence that starts with the MU-RTS Trigger frame between an AP affiliated with an AP MLD and a STA affiliated with a non-AP MLD that is in the EMLSR mode is shown in Figure 35-x1(An example of a frame exchange sequence between an AP affiliated with an AP MLD and a STA affiliated with an non-AP MLD that is in the EMLSR mode).
+An example of a frame exchange sequence that starts with the BSRP Trigger frame between an AP (AP 1) affiliated with an AP MLD and n STAs affiliated with n different non-AP MLDs that are in the EMLSR mode is shown in Figure 35-x2(An example of a frame exchange sequence between an AP (AP 1) affiliated with an AP MLD and n STAs affiliated with n different non-AP MLDs that are in the EMLSR mode).

-Figure 35-x1—An example of a frame exchange sequence between an AP affiliated with an AP MLD and a STA affiliated with an non-AP MLD that is in the EMLSR mode
+Figure 35-x1—An example of a frame exchange sequence between an AP affiliated with an AP MLD and a STA affiliated with an non-AP MLD that is in the EMLSR mode(#7063, 7337)